nkhumise-rea/lobola_open_source/README.md

 # Lobola — Open-Source Pap-Cooking Robot

 **Lobola** is an open-source robotic system that automates the cooking of *pap* (also known as *sadza* or maize porridge).
 This repository contains the complete material design and control software for the system: electrical schematics, mechanical CAD models, and the embedded firmware.
+A video of the device in operation can be watched at [`YouTube`](https://www.youtube.com/watch?v=2pBUqsLKNFs).

 ## Overview